renpy/renpy/sphinx/source/quickstart.rst

 This Quickstart barely scratches the surface of what Ren'Py is capable of.
-For brevity's sake, we've omitted many features Ren'Py supports and simplified others—focusing on the minimum set of features used to make a visual novel.
+For brevity's sake, we've omitted many features Ren'Py supports and simplified others â€“ focusing on the minimum set of features used to make a visual novel.

 To get a feel for what Ren'Py is capable of, please play through the Tutorial,